Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-05-16-question-and-answer.md

 For example, the number `0x12345678` would be stored as `12 34 56 78`.
 - **Little Endian**: The least significant byte (LSB) is stored at the lowest memory address.
 For example, the number `0x12345678` would be stored as `78 56 34 12`.

+**NOTE**: In networking protocols, big-endian is often referred to as "network byte order".

 ## What is the P0 Test?